chad-syntax/agentsmith/ts-sdk/README.md

 > [!WARNING]
 > Agentsmith is currently in alpha.
 Changes are pushed frequently and may include breaking changes.
-If you encounter any issues, please reach out to support@agentsmith.app for assistance.
+If you encounter any issues, please reach out to support@agentsmith.dev for assistance.

 # @agentsmith-app/sdk